LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 3. Broaden retains focus and enlarges the available flattened sequence.
 4. Narrow follows the current target's path and retains focus.
-When an H1–H5 context has no child on that path, it advances without wrapping to the first nonempty H(n+1) at the next canonical hierarchy level and focuses that destination's first target; H6 is the fallback boundary.
+When an H1–H5 context has no child on that path, it advances without wrapping to the first nonempty H(n+1) in document order, regardless of inferred structural depth, and focuses that destination's first target; H6 is the fallback boundary.
 5. Horizontal movement lands on a real target and activates the destination context.
 6. From an H3 under the first H2, next-horizontal movement enters the first target of the H3 under the second H2; previous-horizontal movement reverses it.
 Both active contexts remain H3 contexts.
-7. From Recommendations, an authored H2 at canonical hierarchy level 3, next-horizontal movement skips unrelated unheaded contexts and enters the first target of `Current level-three context`, an authored H3 at canonical hierarchy level 3.
+7. From Recommendations, an authored H2, next-horizontal movement skips unrelated unheaded and H3 contexts and enters the first target of the next nonempty H2, even when the two H2 contexts have different inferred structural depths.
 Previous-horizontal movement reverses it.
 8. A broadened explicit previous/next target command may cross descendant groups without silently narrowing.
 9. Boundaries do not wrap by default.